jenkinsci/docker/README.md

 As always - please ensure that you know how to drive docker - especially volume handling!

-If you mount the Jenkins home directory to a directory on your Docker host up front, then the upgrade consists of "docker pull" and nothing more.
-We recommend using `docker-compose`, especially in cases where the user is also running a parallel nginx/apache container as a reverse proxy for the Jenkins container.
+If you mount the Jenkins home directory to a directory on your Docker host up front, then the upgrade consists of `docker pull` and nothing more.

+We recommend using `docker compose`, especially in cases where the user is also running a parallel nginx/apache container as a reverse proxy for the Jenkins container.

 ### Upgrading plugins